johnkattenhorn/Meadow.Core/source/implementations/windows/readme.md

 ## Prerequisites

 - An Adafruit FT232H (or similar)
+- A SPI compatible device connected to C0 on FT232H
 - A Windows desktop machine with Visual Studio 2022

 ## Creating a sample `Meadow.Windows` application